-Janex offers various “cuts” of propylene tetramer from a broad cut with around 60% C12 content, to a narrow cut with over 90% C12.
+Janex offers various “cuts” of propylene tetramer from a broad cut with around 60% C12 content, to a narrow cut with over 90% C12 content.

-It is generally supplied either in parcel tankers or in iso-tanks.
+Supply is performed either in parcel tankers or in iso-tanks.

 - Branched dodecylbenzene (also known as BAB or branched alkylbenzene)

-- Dodecyl diphenyloxide sulfonate (surfactant for latex, rubber & textiles)
+- Dodecyl diphenyloxide sulfonate (surfactant for latex, rubber and textiles)

 - Neotridecanoic acid

 - Tetrapropylene succinic anhydride or acid (anti-rust agent, curing agent for epoxy resin and intermediate)